datanav/docs/cron-expressions.rst

 Syntax
 ------

-A cron-expression is a string of 5 or 6 fields separated by space character.
+A cron expression is a string of 5 or 6 fields separated by space character.
 The string is parsed from left to right and denotes in
 sequence: